dzmitry-lahoda/lahoda-xyz/resume/it.md

 Windows software for linking data between documents, financial data charting tool, productivity tools integrated with Microsoft Office, the framework for an integrated suite of desktop applications used by distributed teams.

 * I delivered and lead technical integration various products for financial professionals into cohesive integrated solution.
-Some parts of my works are open-sourced on GitHub.
 * Engaged in deliver cross teams and cross technologies(native and managed) integration framework to get larger business value.
 * Using deep understanding of technologies to deliver business results and enablers
 * Improved knowledge sharing and collaboration in distributed teams